Gizmotronn/starsailors/cplusplus.md

 * cout<<"Hello World"; - displays "Hello World" to the screen/console
 * In most *program environments*

+Check out our post about DroidOS and my new Samsung S10e

 https://youtu.be/vLnPwxZdW4Y
 ## Sololearn - Code Examples